jsenv/core/docs/executing/readme.md

 # execute example

-`execute` is an async function executing a file on a platform and returning the result of that execution.
+`execute` is an async function launching a runtime, executing a file in it and returning the result of that execution.

 ```js
 import { execute, launchNode } from "@jsenv/core"